TomerFi/switcher_webapi/CONTRIBUTING.md

 ### NPM Scripts
 Before using the scrips, you need to install the dependencies.</br>
-From the [package.json](package.json) file path, run `npm install`, and then you can execute the scripts from the same path.
+From the [package.json](package.json) file path, run `npm install`, Then you can execute the scripts from the same path.
 -   `npm run lint-md` will run [remark](https://remark.js.org/) against *markdown* files.
 -   `npm run lint-yml` will run [prettier](https://prettier.io/) against *yml* files.

 ### Shell Scripts
-The shell scripts in [shellscripts](shellscripts/) will not execute correctly with `sh` please use `bash`.
+The shell scripts in `shellscripts` were wriiten for `bash` and not for `sh`.
 -   `bash shellscripts/container-structure-test-verify.sh` will verify the existence of [container-structure-test](https://github.com/GoogleContainerTools/container-structure-test)
     and execute it.
 The script will `exit 0` if the tool doesn't exists so it will not fail `tox`.